CB Learning Center

 An open can be a result of improper assembly, and can cause high SWR readings in your CB radio and antenna install.

 Having performance issues on a vehicle with a limited metal chassis?
-You may need to consider no-ground plan CB equipment.
+You may need to consider no-ground plane CB equipment.